cooper-org/cooper/docs/source/constrained_optimizer.rst

 .. note::

-    When solving an unconstrained problem, ``ConstrainedOptimizer.step()`` will perform usual gradient descent on the primal parameters (given the primal optimizer provided).
+    When solving an unconstrained problem, ``ConstrainedOptimizer.step()`` will perform usual gradient descent updates on the primal parameters (given the primal optimizer provided).
 This is done as the notions of a Lagrangian and a saddle point optimization problem do not arise in the unconstrained case.